-I was born overseas and came to the US when I was two years old.
-I grew up in a small town in Texas—the kind of place where I went to Cub Scouts in a trailer home with the sweetest of den mothers.
+I spent my childhood in the small Texas town of Bryan, which neighbored the university town of College Station.
+I went to Cub Scouts in a trailer home with the sweetest of den mothers.
 My first job there was knocking on doors selling newspaper subscriptions.
-I was too young at the time to get my own route, so I joined a crew of kids who were driven through neighborhoods with one pitch: “Would you like a subscription to the Bryan Daily Eagle?”
+I was too young at the time to get my own paper route, so I joined a crew of kids who were driven through neighborhoods with the pitch: “Would you like a subscription to the Bryan Daily Eagle?”
 Every time we made a sale, we were handed a dollar bill right on the spot.
-By the time I turned 10, I finally got my own route—delivering the actual papers, and then heading back out door-to-door to collect two dollars a customer.
+By the time I turned 10, I got my own route—delivering the actual papers, and then heading back out door-to-door to collect two dollars a customer.

 After high school, I headed to the Boston area for college.
-The summer after my freshman year, I landed my first real programming job—writing assembly code for Microsoft back in 1982.
+The summer after my freshman year, I landed my first programming job—writing assembly code for Microsoft back in 1982.
 In hindsight, I’d be a lot richer had I just skipped college and stayed there.
 Shrug.

 Instead, I finished my degree out East, and eventually made my way back to the West Coast.
 Over the years, I’ve worked as a programmer, a researcher, and for the last 27 years, a professor at UC Berkeley.
-My academic research focuses heavily on algorithm design and optimization.
-Inside the classroom, I teach massive courses—often consisting of 500 to 800 students at a time—covering topics like Discrete Math, Probability, Artificial Intelligence, and Pedagogy.
-Beyond teaching and research, my role involves deep engagement in public service and educational policy, including time spent serving on the Berkeley High School Site Council and shaping administrative standards across the UC system.
+My research focuses heavily on algorithm design and optimization.
+Inside the classroom, I teach massive courses—often consisting of 500 to 800 and once a class of 1000 students.
+I taught courses on Discrete Math, Probability, Artificial Intelligence, Algorithms, and Pedagogy.
+Beyond teaching and research, my role involves deep engagement in public service and educational policy, including time spent serving on the Berkeley High School Site Council and various service roles and activities at Berkeley.
+See here for more details about my roles as a professor.

 Family-wise, I’ve raised three kids, coached numerous recreational soccer teams, served on Berkeley High’s school site council for a few years, and been active with my kids and our community.
 Just for giggles, my ex-wife always joked that the “real” Mother’s Day was the first day of school: she stayed at home with our three kids because it was economically better for us as a family.
 For what it’s worth, after we split, she took a job that required travel, and I took over as the primary parent.
 So sitting down to enjoy a quiet cup of coffee after the chaotic morning rush is an experience I grew to deeply appreciate.